Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## GetTransactionReceipt
-Returns the receipt of a transaction by transaction hash.\
+Returns the receipt of a transaction by transaction hash.

+Consider using this method if the provided `TransactionReceipt` types fail to json parse the request and
+you know extractly the shape of the data that the receipt is expected to be like.

 RPC Method: [eth_getTransactionReceipt](https://ethereum.org/en/developers/docs/apis/json-rpc#eth_gettransactionreceipt)

 ### Signature